-Fraser Health's current performance for in-hospital acquired UTI is not meeting the target of 10.0.
-Five sites (Abbotsford Regional, Chilliwack General, Delta, Fraser Canyon, and Surrey Memorial) are meeting their internal targets.
+Fraser Health's current performance for in-hospital acquired UTI is 13.4, which is not meeting the target of 10.0.
+One site (Surrey Memorial) is meeting their internal targets.
 We will continue to work with our sites and programs that have opportunities to reduce this infection that impacts a patient's stay in our facilities.